MehreenMalik/GPA-Calculator/README.md

 # ITB-GPA-Calculator
 Institute of Technology Blanchardstown, GPA calculator.<br>
 Created by Mehreen Malik on 15th April 2018. <br>
-To run an executable version of the program dowload the jar from the latest release.
+To run an executable version of the program download the jar from the latest release. <br>

+###### Version v0.0.1:
+- Allows user to select number of subjects and calculate GPA. <br>
+- Requires users to enter grades such as a, b, c+ and a credit value for each subject. <br>
+- The program currently is set up to calculate using ITB grade values. <br>